lorenzomartino86/todolist/README.md

 - **api:** Maven module used to collect Rest API, business logic and persistence layer.
 This module is generating a Jar library.
 - **ui:** Maven module used to handle ui components (html, javascript and css).
 This module is generating a WAR and depends on api.

 This approach get the benefit that components are decoupled and can be built and deployed separately.

+Developments on the API component have been done following a TDD methodology.

 #### Main Technologies Used